byjg/php-micro-orm/docs/using-mapper-object.md

 );
 ```

-Now you can use the legacy class with your database:
+Now use the repository for CRUD operations:

 ```php
 <?php